junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 Children should be given the different vaccinations at different ages, as shown on page 147.
 Polio vaccines should be first given if possible at birth, but no later than 2 months of age, because the risk of developing infantile paralysis (polio) is highest in babies under 1 year old.

-Tetanus of the newborn can be prevented by vaccinating mothers against tetanus during pregnancy (see p.
-250).
+Tetanus of the newborn can be prevented by vaccinating mothers against tetanus during pregnancy (see [page 250](#page-250)).

 >Be sure your children get all the vaccinations they need.